OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 From Slurm_ 26.05 there are some new slurmdbd.conf_ options which can be used to purge job_script_ or job_env_ entries in the database, see ticket_23818_.

-The safe way to enable the new purge parameters is to introduce them *very* gradually as discussed above, for example::
+The safe way to enable the new purge parameters PurgeJobScriptAfter_ and PurgeJobEnvAfter_ is to introduce them *very* gradually as discussed above, for example::

   PurgeJobScriptAfter=2000days